tangneyscott/projectimpact/README.md

 *Move Towards*
   - Appealing to Gen Z and Millennial values
-  - Incentivizing or nudging the donation to projects supporting the United Nations SDG
+  - Incentivizing or nudging the donation to projects supporting the United Nations Sustainable Development Goals
   - Increasing the experience of donating to a charity by leveraging token-access communities

 #### Thoughts